jrtick/15-466-f17-base0/README.md

  - collision with fence and sheep results in game over
  - sheep speed gradually increases over time
  - sheperd dog position is determined by user's mouse position
+ - EVERY TEN SECONDS THE SHEEP WILL RANDOMLY CHANGE DIRECTION

 To see original game design doc (by hungyuc), go to this link:
  - http://graphics.cs.cmu.edu/courses/15-466-f17/game0-designs/hungyuc/